Staying Mentally Healthy During Difficult Times

 Here are a few ways take action, adjust and adapt to foster and promote physical, mental and spiritual wellness for yourself.

-Meditation
+Practice Meditation

 Health benefits according to PositivePsychology.com are enhanced empathy, improved cognition and stress stabilization.
 Studies have shown that meditation improves self-image and self-worth.
 When we meditate, we are able to clear our mind and become more aware of the thoughts that drive our emotions and actions.

-Helping Others
+Help Others

 Helping others gives you purpose, a sense of belonging, builds self-esteem and better yet, builds meaningful relationships.
 More times than not, the one providing the help would say they are on the receiving end.

-Creating Established Routines
+Create Established Routines

 While routines in general can assist with efficiency it can also be very normalizing.
 Knowing the plan for your day can be a sense of relief and therefore decreases stress and provides us with much needed structure.